joaovitorsilvestre/fython/README.md

 #### GOD TO HAVE
 - [ ] support for list 'explode'.
 Eg: [*[1, 2]] must be converted to [1, 2].
 Need do find a way to make this works
 - [ ] support for dict 'explode'.
 Eg: {*{1: 2}} must be converted to {1: 2}.
 Need do find a way to make this works
+- [ ] use python style keyword params to make elixir optional arguments like // ops

 - [ ] Support add variable to map without need to refer the string if is the same name.
 Just like JS ES6
 ex: